rust-lang/nomicon/src/subtyping.md

 The core problem is that this rule, naively applied, will lead to *meowing Dogs*.
 That is, we can convince someone that a Dog is actually a Cat.
-This completely destroys the fabric of our static type system, making it worse than useless (and leading to Undefined Behaviour).
+This completely destroys the fabric of our static type system, making it worse than useless (and leading to Undefined Behavior).

 Here's a simple example of this happening when we apply subtyping in a completely naive "find and replace" way.